github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

   }
 ```

 In your cloud provider's OIDC configuration, configure the `sub` condition to require that claims must include a specific value for `job_workflow_ref`.
-For example: `"job_workflow_ref: "octo-org/octo-automation/.github/workflows/oidc.yml@refs/heads/main""`.
+For example: `"sub": "job_workflow_ref:octo-org/octo-automation/.github/workflows/oidc.yml@refs/heads/main"`.

 #### Example: Requiring a reusable workflow and other claims